Adebise has over 30 years’ experience in the banking industry (inclusive of four years in management

-Prior to his appointment as Deputy Managing Director, Adebise was the Executive Director in charge of Corporate & South Directorate.
+Prior to his appointment as Managing Director, he was the Deputy Managing Director of Wema Bank.

 Moruf Oseni is the Deputy Managing Director of Wema Bank Plc.
 Prior to his appointment, he was an Executive Director responsible for the bank’s Consumer & SME business, E-business & Payments and the Digital bank (ALAT).